MicrosoftDocs/architecture-center/docs/data-science-process/lifecycle.md

 ## Related resources

-- For the first element of the lifecycle, see [Business Understanding](lifecycle-business-understanding.md).
+- For the first stage of the lifecycle, see [Business understanding](lifecycle-business-understanding.md).
 - [What is the Team Data Science Process?](overview.yml)
 - [Compare machine learning products and technologies](../ai-ml/guide/data-science-and-machine-learning.md)